-Every credit card has a shelf life, and that’s true whether it surpasses its expiration date or you decide to cancel or upgrade to a new credit card.
-Sometimes even regular use can wear down your card so much that you need to get a new one.
+Every credit card has a shelf life, whether it surpasses its expiration date or you decide to cancel or upgrade to a new credit card.
+Sometimes even regular use can wear down the physical card itself so much that you need to get a new one.

-The first detail to understand is the fact that the average length of your credit history makes up 15 percent of your FICO score.
-Closing older accounts will shorten this average, and it can work against you in terms of your score.
+The average length of your credit history makes up 15 percent of your FICO score.
+The longer your credit history, the better for your overall score, but closing older accounts will shorten your average.

-Second, you should know that the amounts you owe in relation to your credit limits make up another 30 percent of your FICO score.
-This is often referred to as your credit utilization ratio.
-When you close an account that’s no longer in use, you’re reducing the amount of credit available to you, which could increase your utilization into a range that could hurt you.
-This also causes your credit score to go down.
+Closing a credit account also affects your credit utilization ratio.
+This ratio, or the amount of credit you use in relation to your credit limits, make up another 30 percent of your FICO score.
+When you close an account that’s no longer in use, you’re reducing the amount of credit available to you, which could increase your utilization into a range that could cause your credit score to go down.

-Most experts suggest keeping your credit utilization below 30 percent for the best results, which means you’ll maintain $3,000 in debt or less for every $10,000 in open revolving credit available to you.
+Most experts suggest keeping your credit utilization below 30 percent for the best results, which means no more than a $3,000 balance for every $10,000 in open revolving credit available to you.

-To downgrade your credit card to a no-fee option, call your card issuer using the number on the back of your credit card and ask.
+To downgrade your credit card to a no-fee option, call your card issuer using the number on the back of your credit card and ask about your options.